Non-Archimedean Whitney stratifications: Obtaining classical Whitney stratifications

 \section{Obtaining classical Whitney stratifications}

 The main result of this section is that the existence of t-stratifications implies the existence of classical Whitney stratifications.
-More precisely, a non-standard model of $\bbR$ or $\bbC$ can be considered as a valued field, and a partition of the standard model which induces a t-stratification in the non-standard model is already a Whitney stratification.
+More precisely, a non-standard model of $\bbR$ or $\bbC$ can be considered as a valued field, and we will see that any definable partition in the standard model that induces a t-stratification in the non-standard model is already a Whitney stratification.
 We will start by proving that t-stratifications satisfy a kind of analogue of Whitney's Condition~(b) (Corollary~\ref{cor:whit-b}).
-This needs the following additional (very natural) Hypothesis on the language $\Lx$ (and the theory $\Tx$).
+This needs the following additional natural Hypothesis on the language $\Lx$ (and the theory $\Tx$).